tomfyfe85/bank_tech_test-/README.md

 add a withdrawal function,
 add date functionality,
-format so printStatement would look like the above when returned, added comments to help other devs in the furture.
+format so printStatement would look like the above when returned, added comments to help other devs in the future.

 Included is a file called bank.js which will give you an idea of what I was going for.

-### _This is written in JavaScript, to be run on node and tested with jest so please see below for installation guidence if needed so please use node to run_
+### _This is written in JavaScript, to be run on node and tested with jest so please see below for installation guidance if needed so please use node to run_

 **Javascript install in command line:** <br/>
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash